argoproj-labs/rollouts-plugin-trafficrouter-glooedge/README.md

             weight: 100
 ```

-Note that only `multi` routeActions are supported.
+Both `multi` and `single` routeActions are supported.
 It's ok to define a destination for a stable release only.
 The names for stable and canary `Upstream`s are expected to match the name of the services (and `stableService` and `canaryService` fields of the plugin configuration).

 A complete example of a VirtualService-based canary rollout can be found in examples/canaries-with-vs.